drinking-code/cherry-soda/README.md

 ---

-Yet another DIwhy JavaScript framework that nobody needs.
+Yet another JavaScript framework that nobody needs.
 It reminds of React, but has fundamentally a different approach.
 Instead of rendering HTML on the client (or on the server and then hydrate on the client), cherry-cola is intended to render on the server and only altered and not hydrated on the client.
 Similar to React, you specify components that